top of page

 Pillows of tender gnocchi dusted with bread crumbs and truffles

-Dessert of mousse cake with caramel sauce poured over top at Janevca restaurant in Victoria, BC
+Dessert of mousse cake with caramel sauce poured over top at Janevca restaurant at the historic Rosemead House boutique hotel in Victoria, BC

 Local pastry chef Brian Bradley (Tombo, Agrius, The Marina Restaurant) is behind the delicious desserts, ranging from a perfectly silky crème brûlée to layered mousse cake with black sesame ice cream.